OfficeDev/OfficeJSAddinWidget/README.md

 	· For Word Web: 2261098 <br>
 	· For Excel Web: 2261819 <br>
 	· For PowerPoint Web: 2261820 <br>
-   This approach currently supports WXP Web only.
-Will support desktop endpoint and Outlook in the future.<br>
+   This approach currently supports WXP Web only.<br>

 2. <strong>addInId</strong><br>
    The ID of your add-in published in AppSource<br>